Bryson DeChambeau: Web.com Tour

+PGA Tour

 On July 16, 2017, DeChambeau earned his first PGA Tour victory by winning the John Deere Classic by a single stroke over Patrick Rodgers.
 He carded a round of 65 in the final round to win his maiden title in his 40th start on tour.
-The win, coming the week before, gained DeChambeau a place in the 2017 Open Championship, where he missed the cut after rounds of 76–77 (+13).
+The win gained DeChambeau a place in the 2017 Open Championship, which took place the following week.
+At Open, he missed the cut after rounds of 76–77 (+13).

 On June 3, 2018, DeChambeau won the Memorial Tournament in Dublin, Ohio, in a sudden-death playoff against Kyle Stanley and An Byeong-hun, after the three finished regulation play tied at −15.
 After Stanley bogeyed the first hole of sudden death, DeChambeau proceeded to win with a birdie on the second hole, giving him his second victory on the tour.
 On August 26, 2018, he won The Northern Trust for his first playoff victory and, in the process, established a new record for the tournament when held at the Ridgewood Country Club – with a score of 266 – besting the old Ridgewood record of 270, which was set in 2014 by Hunter Mahan.

 The following week, DeChambeau won at the Dell Technologies Championship played at TPC Boston in Norton, Massachusetts, with a final score of −16, two shots clear of Justin Rose.
 This put him over 2000 points ahead of second place player Dustin Johnson in the FedEx Cup rankings.
 This margin secured him top seeding at The Tour Championship, regardless of his finish at the BMW Championship.
 This also marked his fourth win on the tour, third for the year, and second in a FedEx Cup playoff event.
 At the Tour Championship, DeChambeau finished 19th out of 30 participants.
 As a result, he fell to 3rd in the FedEx Cup, winning $2,000,000.
 In September 2018, DeChambeau was named as a captain's pick by Jim Furyk for the United States team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team, 17½ points to 10½ points.
 DeChambeau went 0–3–0.
 He lost his singles match against Alex Norén.

 On November 4, 2018, DeChambeau won the Shriners Hospitals for Children Open in Las Vegas, Nevada.
 The win was worth $1,260,000 in prize money.
 The win brought him to number five in the Official World Golf Ranking.
 On January 27, 2019, DeChambeau won the Omega Dubai Desert Classic in Dubai, UAE.
 DeChambeau claimed his maiden European Tour title by producing a closing 64 to win the tournament by seven shots.
 In December 2019, DeChambeau played on the U.S. team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 DeChambeau went 0–1–1 and halved his Sunday singles match against Adam Hadwin.